aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/kpoints.rst

 * **kpoints** (:class:`dict` or :class:`pymatgen.io.vasp.inputs.Kpoints`) --
   The KPOINT parameters used to run a VASP calculation.
-  May be given as :class:`pymatgen.io.vasp.inputs.Kpoints` object which is useful if KPOINT parameters defined by a pymatgen set should be used.
+  May be given as :class:`pymatgen.io.vasp.inputs.Kpoints` object which is useful if k-points parameters defined by a pymatgen set should be used.
-  Alternatively (i.e. if not no pymatgen set is used) the desired KPOINT grid may also be set using a parameter :class:`dict`.
+  Alternatively (i.e. no pre-defined pymatgen set should be used) the desired k-point grid may also be set using a parameter :class:`dict`.
   In that case the grid is generated using the class-internal methods depending on the type of parameters passed by the :class:`dict`
   (See the :ref:`following section<inputs_kpoints_init_modes>` for more details on the possible parameters and corresponding generation modes) kpoint parameters
 * **structure** (optional, :class:`pymatgen.core.Structure`, :class:`pymatgen.io.vasp.inputs.Poscar` or :class:`aiida_core.data.StructureData`) --
-  Optional input for structures.
+  Optional structure input for initialization modes that are based on a k-point density.
   This is only required if the KPOINT grid is initialized using the internal methods based on a passed kpoint density.
   (See the initialization modes discussed in the :ref:`following section<inputs_kpoints_init_modes>` for more details)